lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-### Mandatory Schemes
+### Registration / Certification Schemes
 {: id="sect-4.2.2"}

 The criteria above allow for a large number of initial registration/certification schemes.
-This specification mandates that conforming CA equipment, RA equipment, and EE equipment MUST support the second scheme listed below ({{sect-4.2.2.2}}).
-Any entity MAY additionally support other schemes, if desired.
+This specification mandates that conforming CA equipment, RA equipment, and EE equipment must support the second scheme listed below ({{sect-4.2.2.2}}).
+Any entity may additionally support other schemes, if desired.

 #### Centralized Scheme